Lifelong Graph Learning: Related Work

+EWC \cite{kirkpatrick2017overcoming} remembered old tasks by slowing down learning on important weights.
+RWalk \cite{chaudhry2018riemannian} generalized EWC and improved weight consolidation by adding a KL-divergence-based regularization.
+Memory aware synapses (MAS) \cite{aljundi2018memory} computed an importance value for each parameter in an unsupervised manner based on the sensitivity of output function to parameter changes. \cite{wei2019lifelong} presented an embedding framework for dynamic attributed network based on parameter regularization.
+A sparse writing protocol is introduced to a memory module \cite{wang2020visual}, ensuring that only a few memory spaces is affected during training.

-Rehearsal methods can be roughly divided into rehearsal with synthetic data or exemplars from old data \cite{robins1995catastrophic}.
-For example, to ensure that the loss of exemplars does not increase, gradient episodic memory (GEM) \cite{lopez2017gradient} introduced orientation constraints during gradient updates.
-Inspired by GEM, \citet{aljundi2019online} selected exemplars with a maximal cosine similarity of the gradient orientation. iCaRL \cite{rebuffi2017icarl} preserved a subset of images with a herding algorithm \cite{welling2009herding} and included the subset when updating the network for new classes.
-EEIL \cite{castro2018end} extended iCaRL by learning the classifier in an end-to-end manner. \citet{wu2019large} further extended iCaRL and discovered that updating the model with class-balanced exemplars further improved the performance.
-Similarly, \citet{hou2019learning,belouadah2019il2m} further added constraints to the loss function to mitigate the effect of imbalance.
-To reduce the memory consumption of exemplars, \citet{iscen2020memory} applied the distillation loss to feature space without having to access to the corresponding images.
-Several exemplar selection methods are tested in \cite{zhou2020continual} for graph networks, while it has a different problem formulation with this paper.
-Rehearsal approaches with synthetic data based on generative adversary networks (GAN) were used to reduce the dependence of the exemplars on old data \cite{shin2017continual,wu2018memory,he2018exemplar,xiang2019incremental}.
+\myparagraph{Rehearsal Methods} Rehearsal lifelong learning methods can be roughly divided into rehearsal with synthetic data or rehearsal with exemplars from old data \cite{robins1995catastrophic}.
+To ensure that the loss of exemplars does not increase, gradient episodic memory (GEM) \cite{lopez2017gradient} introduced orientation constraints during gradient updates.
+Inspired by GEM, \cite{aljundi2019gradient} selected exemplars with a maximal cosine similarity of the gradient orientation. iCaRL \cite{rebuffi2017icarl} preserved a subset of images with a herding algorithm \cite{welling2009herding} and included the subset when updating the network for new classes.
+EEIL \cite{castro2018end} extended iCaRL by learning the classifier in an end-to-end manner. \cite{wu2019large} further extended iCaRL by updating the model with class-balanced exemplars.
+Similarly, \cite{hou2019learning,belouadah2019il2m} further added constraints to the loss function to mitigate the effect of imbalance.
+To reduce the memory consumption of exemplars, \cite{iscen2020memory} applied the distillation loss to feature space without having to access the corresponding images.
+Rehearsal approaches with synthetic data based on generative adversary networks (GAN) were used to reduce the dependence on old data \cite{shin2017continual,wu2018memory,he2018exemplar,xiang2019incremental}.